ePages-de/restdocs-wiremock/README.md

 Use the intended version number as "Tag version", e.g. "0.8.5".

-This will automatically trigger a Travis build which publishes the JAR files for this release to Sonatype.
+This will automatically trigger a GitHub Action build which publishes the JAR files for this release to Sonatype.

 **(2) Login to Sonatype**